 Avoiding Failure and Risk Means Living an Ordinary Life

 Some of these have been hard lessons to learn.
 It is still easy for me to sit back and let life ramble on without direction or purpose while I wait for things to happen.
 It is hard to step out in faith and try new things that may not work.
 It is hard to look for opportunities in the midst of tragedy or loss but I do believe it is the best way to live.
-Rather than trying to avoid failure, take planned and intentional risks to live a life that is truly full of color and excitement.
+Rather than trying to avoid failure, take planned and intentional risks in order to live a life that is truly full of color and excitement.

 What about you?

 How have failures or losses in your life been opportunities?

 Are you grateful for the desired difficulties as well as the blessings in your life?